NotAlvin/NotAlvin.github.io/content/posts/Test.md

 math = false
 +++

-# Quantifying Performance of Agent Optimization: Using an Ablation study to improve Large Language Models

 ## Introduction
 The increasing complexity of machine learning systems poses challenges in understanding the effects of individual components or design choices on overall performance.
 In this article, we propose a method for quantifying the effects of individual mutations to an LLM (Large Language Model) workflow using an ablation study.